Zhengtong-Liu/cs131/hw4/README.txt

 solver while plain_kenken cannot.

 Discussion about the speed (since last):
-Note that kenken uses very little user CPU time and about 0.001 seconds system CPU time, so in total 0.001 seconds in terms of the CPU time to run the test case.
-In constrast, plain_kenken uses about 0.549 seconds user CPU time, very little system CPU time, and 0.549 seconds in total 0.549 seconds in terms of the CPU time to run the test case.
-This data shows that kenken runs much faster (about 500x) than plain_kenken in terms of the CPU time.
+Note that kenken uses very little user CPU time, system CPU time, total CPU time and real time, meaning kenken solved the problem really fast.
+In constrast, plain_kenken uses about 0.048 seconds user CPU time, very little system CPU time, and 0.048 seconds in terms of the CPU time and 0.084 seconds in terms of the real time to run this 4 x 4 test case.
+This data shows that kenken runs much faster than plain_kenken.
+In fact, when testing on 5 x 5 matrices, kenken took little time to solve it and plain_kenken seemed to be stuck.
+This constrast also confirmed that kenken performed much better than plain_kenken, especially as the size of the matrix to solve is getting larger.

-Problem of the no-op kenken:
+Design of the no-op kenken:
     interface: noop_kenken(N, C, T, O)
     N -- a nonnegative integer specifying the number of cells on each side of the KenKen square.